Even better: when we are flying together BEST superheroes, anything is possible!

 There are meetings, large and small, formal and informal.
 There are local support groups and large gatherings, like the recent two-day Washington State conference which I attended.
 And there are a surprising number of agencies and organizations reaching out and touching the lives of people living with traumatic brain injury.

 There are no membership rolls or dues.
-No one chooses to be part of the TBI community; we were brought together by an accident of faith
+No one chooses to be part of the TBI community; we were brought together by an accident of fate.

 We are not seeking power.
 But we are seeking understanding, acceptance, autonomy and independence on our own individual terms.
 We help each other gain and maintain our dignity in a world that largely does not and cannot understand.
 There are no dogmas or manifestos; our only agenda is to live full, normal lives and fully realize our true potential.